Real Score

 The Real Score Framework

-Our Real Score consists of ten parts that will be assessed and scored separately, which are divided into two key categories.
+My (somewhat arbitrary) Real Score consists of ten parts that will be assessed and scored separately, which are divided into two key categories.
 Firstly, we will focus on five parts that will help us define whether the competition is first of all genuine or not – a Reality Check if you will.
-Then, we will take a Deep Dive into five key parts of the competition to define whether it’s worth taking part in, and to help you compare the competition to others out there.
+Then, we will perform a Competition Assessment consisting of five key parts of the competition, to define whether it’s worth taking part in, and to help you compare the competition to others out there.

-Each part is worth one point (scored between 0-10 individually), meaning the maximum a competition can score is 10/10.
+Each part is worth one point (scored between 1-10 individually), meaning the maximum a competition can score is 10/10.
+And the worst a competition can score is 1/10.

 Part I: Reality Check